mgaouar/case-study/README.md

 ## Assumptions

 - The team is fully loaded (what do we mean by fully loaded) but have the ability to obtain resources.
-- System is overloaded
+- System is overloaded (latency and errors)
-- Not on the cloud?
-On premise or hosted?
+- The systems are not on the cloud, they are either on premise or hosted.
 - The team is available but we should be careful staffing
-- Compose with experts from company A and company B and work with them to constitute and core team
+- Compose a team with experts from company A and company B and work with them to constitute and core team
-- We want to keep company A datamodel if better
+- We want to keep company A datamodel if better and also because we have two platforms already done.
 - We want to reduce UI components rewrites
+- The features of both systems overlap
-- The current implementation of the back-end is a monolith
+- The current implementation of the back-end is a monolith for both

 # Assessment and approach (1)